minio/docs/source/reference/minio-mc/mc-mirror.rst

    :mc:`mc mirror` uses the object or file names from the :mc-cmd:`~mc mirror SOURCE` when synchronizing to the ``TARGET`` bucket.

 .. mc-cmd:: --attr
+   :optional:

    Add custom metadata for mirrored objects.
 Specify key-value pairs as ``KEY=VALUE\;``.
    For example, ``--attr key1=value1\;key2=value2\;key3=value3``.

 .. mc-cmd:: --disable-multipart
+   :optional:

    Disables multipart upload for the synchronization session.

+.. mc-cmd:: --dry-run
+   :optional:

+   Perform a mock mirror operation.
+   Use this operation to test that the :mc:`mc mirror` operation will only mirror the desired objects or buckets.

 .. mc-cmd:: --encrypt-key
+   :optional:

    Encrypt or decrypt objects using server-side encryption with client-specified keys.
    Specify key-value pairs as ``KEY=VALUE``.